 But some have been given very important and extremely difficult assignments.
 Where much is given much is required in return.
 Just as Abraham, Moses, David, Peter, John, and the Apostle Paul were given a more difficult, yet important assignment.

 Everyone to whom much was given, of him, much will be required, and from him to whom they entrusted much, they will demand the more.
 Luke 12:48

 Those who have been given a higher call will have to suffer greatly to fulfill the task the Lord has given.
 They will have to suffer and give up everything.
-They may have to endure soul-crushing pressures, constant abuse, and extremely demanding circumstances.
+They may have to endure soul-crushing pressures, constant abuse, and extremely dangerous and demanding circumstances.

 But the Lord said to him, “Go, for he is a chosen instrument of mine to carry my name before the Gentiles and kings and the children of Israel.
 For I will show him how much he must suffer for the sake of my name.”
 Acts 9:15-16

 But one thing is the same for all of us, even though some have been called to suffer greater or have been given a more difficult or greater task.
-The Holy Spirit is your guide and will be with each one of us.
-He is like a compass that shows you the true north.
-So you may know where, how, and what the Lord wants you to do.
+The Holy Spirit is our guide and will be with each one of us.
+He is like a compass that shows you what is true north.
+So you may know where, how, and what the Lord wants you to go.

 He is the light that will shine for you and point out the path you need to go.
 He is your guide and direction.
-He is your strength that will enable you to climb to great heights, that you may make it to the top of the mountain.
+He is your strength that will enable you to climb to great heights, so that you may make it to the top of the mountain He chooses.
 You must depend on Him to climb and fulfill your mission.
 No one else can show you the way, no one else can keep you on the right path, and get you safely to the end of the race.